olgnaydn/compindexR/README.md

 # ciao_r
-R package for ciao which is a MATLAB tool for composite indicators
+R package for CIAO which is a MATLAB tool for composite indicators